lynnlangit/learning-cloud/FAQ.md

 ---

 - Q: **Which service(s)?**
-- A: Core services are VMs and file storage (AWS: EC2, S3....)
+- A: Core services are VMs, file storage and security (AWS: EC2, S3, IAM....)
 ---

 - Q: **How to get a job?**